Logo

 Economic Damages

-Medical Expenses.
-Includes medical care, hospitalization, and treatment related to the person's personal injury.
+Medical Expenses includes medical care, hospitalization, and treatment related to the person's personal injury.
 It includes medication, physical therapy diagnostic tests, radiology tests like CT scans and MRIs and is for your past and future medical expenses.

 Wrongful Death

-These losses include:
+include:

-- Loss of marital care, attention, advice, counseling, and protection.
+• Loss of marital care, attention, advice, counseling, and protection

-- Loss of earnings that they would have provided to you.
+• Loss of earnings that they would have provided to you

-- All expenses for care of the of the spouse up to their death
+• All expenses for care of the of the spouse up to their death

-Noneconomic Damages.
+Noneconomic Damages

-These losses include:
+include:

-- Mental anguish, suffering and bereavement.
+• Mental anguish, suffering, and bereavement

-- Loss of society, comfort, and companionship.
+• Loss of society, comfort, and companionship

-Conscious Pain and Suffering.
+Conscious Pain and Suffering in Kansas

-Evidence Required to Prove Conscious Pain and Suffering.
+Evidence Required to Prove Conscious Pain and Suffering

 Kansas law requires enough evidence to show that an injured person was conscious and experienced pain and suffering after the accident but before their death.
 Your personal injury lawyer can prove this using several types of evidence, including:

-- Autopsy reports and lab tests from the coroner, including carbon monoxide levels in the blood, which can help indicate consciousness
+• Autopsy reports and lab tests from the coroner, including carbon monoxide levels in the blood, which can help indicate consciousness.

-- Expert testimony from medical doctors
+• Expert testimony from medical doctors.

 Limitations on Damages in Kansas